-They are known for their bold, high-quality vines that thrive in the regions warm summers and sandy soil.
+They are known for their bold, high-quality vines that thrive in the region’s warm summers and sandy soil.

-6. Granite Ridge Wines
+Granite Ridge Wines

 Looks can be deceiving.
 This small winery may not seem like too much from the outside, but they are known for their amazing wines and great staff.

-Founded in 1995 by Wine Maker, Dennis Ferguson.
-Granite Ridge Wines is an award-winning winery; winning Queensland Best Cabernet – 2 years in a row and numerous other awards.
+Founded in 1995 by Winemaker, Dennis Ferguson, Granite Ridge Wines is an award-winning winery; winning Queensland Best Cabernet – 2 years in a row and numerous other awards.

 Hand-crafted, boutique wines of the highest quality.
 The wines are created in small batches to ensure the attention to detail is prevalent throughout the wines and the wine-making process.
-Granite Ridge Wines are known for producing wines, full of flavour.
+Granite Ridge Wines are known for producing wines full of flavour.
 They have a variety of both dry and sweet wines.
 Ranging from Red to white, sparkling to fortified.
-As well as a range of cream liqueurs if for some reason you’ve had enough wine!
+As well as a range of cream liqueurs if for some reason you’ve had enough vino!